-UPDATED MAY 2019
+UPDATED OCTOBER 2019

 - 87% of shoppers today use ecommerce reviews to decide whether to buy, and 77% of those shoppers buy online (Business.com)

 - Ecommerce is only about 5% of omnichannel spending, but it’s responsible for 40% of its growth.
 (Nielsen)